SwedbankPay/developer.swedbankpay.com/checkout/checkin.md

                       header="Site under development"
                       body="The Developer Portal is under construction and should not be used to integrate against Swedbank Pay's APIs yet." %}

-## Checkin

-As mentioned, Swedbank Pay Checkout consists of two parts: **Checkin** and **Payment Menu**.
+{% include jumbotron.html body="Swedbank Pay Checkout consists of two parts:
+**Checkin** and **Payment Menu**.
 In the sections that follow you'll find examples of the HTTP requests, responses and HTML code you will need to implement in order to complete the Swedbank Pay Checkout integration.
-Before Checkout you have to Checkin.
-To check in, the payer needs to be identified.
+To finalize Checkout you first have to Checkin.
+To check in, the payer needs to be identified." %}

+## Introduction

+An overview of how the process of identifying the payer through Checkin is illustrated in the below sequence diagram.

 ```mermaid
 sequenceDiagram